atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 Her relations and friends in England had totally abandoned her, upon her sirst going off in So in discreet a manner; and her Sather divided the for tun.e he was to have given with her, to Carey, between her two younger Siiters, who were, in coni
 Sequence
 Sequence of that division, married. -- -- -- -- -- Without
-that addition to the fortunes intended for them be?” fore, they might never have received any honourable overtures, for the indiscretion of one daughter in a Samily is Srequently detrimental to her Sisters.
+that addition to the fortunes intended for them be?" fore, they might never have received any honourable overtures, for the indiscretion of one daughter in a Samily is Srequently detrimental to her Sisters.
 As miss bor\a'’eli vt^as deserted thus, and negleued hy thole to whom Sire was most nearly related, with whom Sire was most intimately conneued, Carey refledled with pleasure on his not having married a woman of So loose a disposition, of So infamous a eharadter : Ire even began to think himself less culpable, for having attempted her to deviate from virtue. -- -- Her incontinence, however, made the Sex in general, appear to him in So unfavourable a light, that he chose to avoid any connexions with them, for Sear of meeting with a Second Mira bosvvell.
 -- -- -- aster having Spent Some years in different parts of France and Italy, during which I became intimate with him, as he Saved me more than once from being drawn into the greatest hazard of my lise, by the licentious behaviour of the women in both those countries — he returned to England 5 and, from that time, We continued on the raost friendly Footing.
-One day pasling by the house, in which he had Spent many, many happy hours with Mira, he Star -- ted, turned pale, and laying his hand on my slioul der, cried, “I am always affected at the Sight of a place once dear to me, but V hich is now remembered with a kind of horror.”
+One day pasling by the house, in which he had Spent many, many happy hours with Mira, he Star -- ted, turned pale, and laying his hand on my slioul der, cried, "I am always affected at the Sight of a place once dear to me, but V hich is now remembered with a kind of horror."
 At that instant cne of the prettiest little boys I had ever Seen, very plainly, but neatly drested, puh led him by the coat, and begged him to give him a penny.
 My friend, whose head was turned from him, bade him begone, in an angry tone, without looking at him j called him a iittle rascal; and told hinr jli IN Ay VV VU W IX him it was a Sirame to See Such a young beggar a bout.
 Struck with the figure of the child, I put my hand in my pocket, and gave him Sixpence,.
-“Thank ye.
-Sir, ” cried the boy, with his innocent eyes Sull of tears, “I will carry it to my poor mamma,,, who is dying, ”, The child’s tenderness, added to his uncommon beauty, touched me in a Singular manner, and I could not help Saying, “Who is your mother, my dear .?”
+"Thank ye.
+Sir, " cried the boy, with his innocent eyes Sull of tears, "I will carry it to my poor mamma,,, who is dying, ", The child’s tenderness, added to his uncommon beauty, touched me in a Singular manner, and I could not help Saying, "Who is your mother, my dear .?"
-“Mira boswell, ” replied the child.
+"Mira boswell, " replied the child.
-“Gracious g ^d !” exclaimed Garey, Starting, and looking at. the boy, “he has, her Seatures, her completion, by h -- -- -- n!
-Oh! .Woburn, ” added he, Supporting himself upon my Slioulder, “this child, this boy must be mine.”
+"Gracious g ^d !" exclaimed Garey, Starting, and looking at. the boy, "he has, her Seatures, her completion, by h -- -- -- n!
+Oh! .Woburn, " added he, Supporting himself upon my Slioulder, "this child, this boy must be mine."
 For ray part, as I believed nothing at all of the matter, and looked upon his exclamation as the wild estufion of a disoidered brain, I would have persuaded him to go home; but though 1 did not imagine, that the boy was his Son, the iittle rogue afseued me too much, to let me oif So. — I theresore, asked him, where his mother lived?
-“Herein the next Street, ” answered he, “She is almost Starved to death with cold and hunger, ” “Oh!
-G — d! my poor Mira!” cried Carey, catching up the little boy in his arms, and violently caressing him.
+"Herein the next Street, " answered he, "She is almost Starved to death with cold and hunger, " "Oh!
+G — d! my poor Mira!" cried Carey, catching up the little boy in his arms, and violently caressing him.
-“pr’ythee, Carey, ” Said I, “don’t distradt your sels for nothing; how can you suppose, that an unknown child, accidentally appearing to you in the Street, Should be either your’s or mira’s .?”
+"pr’ythee, Carey, " Said I, "don’t distradt your sels for nothing; how can you suppose, that an unknown child, accidentally appearing to you in the Street, Should be either your’s or mira’s .?"
-“I know he is, ” replied he.
-Still holding the boy, “I am Sure he is mine. — Lead nre, child, lead me to ycur mother.”
+"I know he is, " replied he.
+Still holding the boy, "I am Sure he is mine. — Lead nre, child, lead me to ycur mother."
 12 The
 The poor little Sellow obeyed, and led the way to Vine street, which was within a few yards of us. — In asliabby apartment, pale.
 Sick, and emaciated, was the once beautiful, once blooming Mira, discovered.
 She raised herselfup in her bed, Screamed at the sight of Carey, ' though Sire had been every day, hoping to See him (as we were asterward told) -- rand Sunk down again upon her piliow.'!>r — He was Scarce able to Support himself at the appearance ps her.
 So totally unexpected.’ — However he flew to her. — She opened her arms to receive him They could Only weep, they could only embrace for Some moments; and the pretty little boy had his Share ostheir endearments.
-When they began to recover a little, for great were the emotions into which they had been thrown, hy So unlooked for an interview, Mils boswell, who was in the last Stage of a consumption, brought upon her by irregularities, grief, and remorse, in Sormed her lover, that as Sire was certain She had a very Short time to live, Sire could not die iij peace, without Seeing him, and asking his sorgive ness for all She had done amiss, from the very beginning of their acquaintance— — then reproached herself, in the Strongest and severest terms, for having yielded to his Solicitations j and asked him, at the same time, in the mofl: pathetic accents why he had endeavoured to tempt her Sronl her duty, “Why, O! why, ” added She, (tears Streaming from her eyes) “did you urge me to part with all that could really make me valuable, with all that ought to have rendered me So to you.?
+When they began to recover a little, for great were the emotions into which they had been thrown, hy So unlooked for an interview, Mils boswell, who was in the last Stage of a consumption, brought upon her by irregularities, grief, and remorse, in Sormed her lover, that as Sire was certain She had a very Short time to live, Sire could not die iij peace, without Seeing him, and asking his sorgive ness for all She had done amiss, from the very beginning of their acquaintance— — then reproached herself, in the Strongest and severest terms, for having yielded to his Solicitations j and asked him, at the same time, in the mofl: pathetic accents why he had endeavoured to tempt her Sronl her duty, "Why, O! why, " added She, (tears Streaming from her eyes) "did you urge me to part with all that could really make me valuable, with all that ought to have rendered me So to you.?
 Indeed, my Carey, ycu were too hard upon me. — Loving as I did, hew could I bear to See you miserable, on my account?
-You Slrould have considered my tender ness, my more than w'oman’s weakness”
+You Slrould have considered my tender ness, my more than w'oman’s weakness"
 Here,
 LO K JJ W U 15 U K in. i97
 Here, overpowered by her emotions.
 Site Sunk down upon her pillow. -- -- -- -- — — My friend, who had been excesiively fliocked and affected at the first Sight of her, believing that Sire was gone for ever, called aloud for help, and Seemed, indeed, not in much, better condition than his mistress was.
 I aslitted her nurse and Servant to recover them. — > Then, thinking that they might chuse to be by themselves, I was gclng'to quit the room.
-“don’t go.
-Sir, ” Said Mira, with a low.
-Inward voice, “• I have nothing to Say but what Mr. carey’s friends may hear f -- -- ‘iny deviation from virtue was made public by my elopement with him who had no right to convey me from' my relations and acquaintance. — .My abandoned way of life has, also, Since been but too pnblick 5 and, therefore, it is fit that niy penitence, too, too ioug delayed.
-Should be lb -- — I am truly iiiocked at the review of my palt life. — ■ I have Suffered a great deal for my indiscretioas j would" to God that rny contriiion — I have been very guilty, but I — ”
+"don’t go.
+Sir, " Said Mira, with a low.
+Inward voice, "• I have nothing to Say but what Mr. carey’s friends may hear f -- -- ‘iny deviation from virtue was made public by my elopement with him who had no right to convey me from' my relations and acquaintance. — .My abandoned way of life has, also, Since been but too pnblick 5 and, therefore, it is fit that niy penitence, too, too ioug delayed.
+Should be lb -- — I am truly iiiocked at the review of my palt life. — ■ I have Suffered a great deal for my indiscretioas j would" to God that rny contriiion — I have been very guilty, but I — "
-Slere She fainted. -- -- On her recovery, Sire thus proceeded May all l>hose, my Carey, whose pasiions are ungovernable, take warning from us, — • Our examples may, perhaps, be Serviceable to Some people of both Sexes. — — When I had scandalously lest you, ray Carey, ” continued She“ “was led, from necessity and dittress, into a life of prostitution -- “that lifetias brought me to the condition in which you now See me — to the brink of the grave — But I will not give you the pain of listening to a detail of the raiserjes I have endured Since we Separated. — You will, I dare believe, be melted by the recital of them. — Worn out at lait wilh my Sufferings, and destitute of friends and money, to procure many of the necessaries of life; distradted at my past con, dudtj.and Still more -- -- O! nature, nature — for the face
+Slere She fainted. -- -- On her recovery, Sire thus proceeded May all l>hose, my Carey, whose pasiions are ungovernable, take warning from us, — • Our examples may, perhaps, be Serviceable to Some people of both Sexes. — — When I had scandalously lest you, ray Carey, " continued She" "was led, from necessity and dittress, into a life of prostitution -- "that lifetias brought me to the condition in which you now See me — to the brink of the grave — But I will not give you the pain of listening to a detail of the raiserjes I have endured Since we Separated. — You will, I dare believe, be melted by the recital of them. — Worn out at lait wilh my Sufferings, and destitute of friends and money, to procure many of the necessaries of life; distradted at my past con, dudtj.and Still more -- -- O! nature, nature — for the face
 I 3
 I HISTORY OF
-Sat of that poor dear boy (who, by all that’s Sacred, I Swear, is your’s) and longing more than ever to make peace with heaven and you, for want of proper necessaries, my Situation became too dreadsul to bear. — I, therefore, employed people to make a Strifl inquiry after you; hearing that you were but lately come to England, and lived not Sar off, I made my Servant, with whom I have always kept up a correspondence, and who knew you perfeu ly, to take the child out every day into the Streets, through which, I thought, you would pass, and to Send him to you, as Soon as She Saw you — I ordered her to Send him to you, with a tale most likely to attradl your attention, to excite your pity, and lo bring you hither, that I might once more bless my eyes with a Sight of you, the sirst object which they loved; that I might implore your pardon, recommend my poor Innocent boy to your protection, and die — if posiible — in peace.” —
+Sat of that poor dear boy (who, by all that’s Sacred, I Swear, is your’s) and longing more than ever to make peace with heaven and you, for want of proper necessaries, my Situation became too dreadsul to bear. — I, therefore, employed people to make a Strifl inquiry after you; hearing that you were but lately come to England, and lived not Sar off, I made my Servant, with whom I have always kept up a correspondence, and who knew you perfeu ly, to take the child out every day into the Streets, through which, I thought, you would pass, and to Send him to you, as Soon as She Saw you — I ordered her to Send him to you, with a tale most likely to attradl your attention, to excite your pity, and lo bring you hither, that I might once more bless my eyes with a Sight of you, the sirst object which they loved; that I might implore your pardon, recommend my poor Innocent boy to your protection, and die — if posiible — in peace." —
 Here She ceased to Speak — and Sunk down in her bed, almost senseless. — Soon afterwards, grasping my friend’s hand, She expired.
 The agonies in which he beheld her, while She related her melancholy Story, and the natural sondness of a Sather for his newfound child, had So moved.
 So melted his heart, that he wislied to make her Some amends for the wretchedness which Sire had endured, though She had, in a great measure, brought that wretchedness upon herself.
 But fire was not permitted to live, and to be benefited by those tender sensation, which Sire had raised in his diftrested bosom.